-Research Potential projects (RPot) are aimed at the development of the potential for metrology research of the participating organizations which have evident need to establish or further develop basic levels of metrological research expertise in particular measurement areas.
-They aim to enable future participation in research projects.
+Research Potential Building is aimed at the development of the potential for metrology research of the participating organizations which have evident need to establish or further develop basic levels of metrological research expertise in particular measurement areas.
+It aims to enable future participation in research projects.